blh119/NYC-Open-Data-Week-2021-How-to-Create-Maps-using-Folium/README.md

 Shapely==1.6.4.post2<br/>
 python==3.6.12

 It is important to make sure that the right version of Python is installed as later version of Python may not work with these packages.
-Also, setting up a virtual enviroment for this project could help to make sure the right version of each package are installed.
+Also, setting up a virtual enviroment for this project could help to make sure the right versions of each package are installed.

 Information about virtual enviroments can be found in the Anaconda documentation: https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/.